jeffcampbellmakesgames/unity-asset-validator/README.md

 # Asset Validator
 The official repository for Asset Validator, an editor tool for validating assets in the project and in scenes.

-**Last Updated:** 03/05/2019 9:05 AM

 ![alt text](Documentation/AssetValidatorEditorWindow.png "Editor Window")

-## Unity Editor Compatibility
-Greater than or equal to 2017.4.X LTS

-## Roadmap
-The roadmap for this project can be seen on the public trello board found here: https://trello.com/b/hDEXoZ7G

 ## Overview
 The AssetValidator is an editor tool for validating scenes and assets.
 It makes substantial use of C# Reflection to infer which types should be validated and in which context.
 It offers several different base validator types to help handle different types of scenarios for validating assets as well as a library of existing validators.